paulgibert/images-research/README.md

 ### Data Generation Stages
 Data is generated in three stages

 **Stage 1: Image Scanning**.
 Images listed in images.json are pulled and scanned with Grype and Syft.
 Scan reports are saved to the `reports/` subdirectory.
-Performed by `scripts/1_scan_images.py`.
+See `scripts/1_scan_images.py`.

 **Stage 2: Data set generation**.
 Scan reports are parsed and aggregated into four CSV files saved under the `data-sets/` subdirectory:
-    `vulns.csv` - Vulnerabilities detected across all images `sizes.csv` - Size in bytes of all images `comps.csv` - Components detected across all images `agg.csv`   - Aggregated size, vulnerability, and component data Performed by `2_build_datasets.py`.
+    - `vulns.csv` - Vulnerabilities detected across all images
+    - `sizes.csv` - Size in bytes of all images
+    - `comps.csv` - Components detected across all images
+    - `agg.csv`   - Aggregated size, vulnerability, and component data

+See `2_build_datasets.py`.

 **Stage 3: Analysis**.
 Generate figures and summary statistics from the `agg.csv` data set.
 The summary is saved to `analyis/summary.txt`.
 Figures are saved under `analysis/figures`.
 Performed by `scripts/3_analyze.py`.